 Lucian Dallas Woodruff (1845-1911) came to Johnstown from Perry County in 1865 to work with his father, Henry Durant Woodruff (1825-1890), on the Johnstown Democrat, a newspaper founded in March 1863 by James F. Campbell, Sr. When the elder Woodruff retired in 1876, L.D. was editor and proprietor until January 1893, afterward becoming postmaster and then mayor of Johnstown.
 Founded in 1889, the Weekly Democrat was a Friday-morning newspaper, and the issue of July 5, 1889, was its first since the flood.
 The newspaper had sustained equipment damage and needed a new, temporary building.
 Most of the issue, beginning with the entire front page, dealt with the disaster, and more than a century later, the enormity of the losses still make painful reading.

-In addition to being referred to by his initials (“H. D.”) throughout much of his life, Henry Durant Woodruff was also often referred to as “Captain Woodruff,” for the remainder of his life after the Civil War.
+In addition to being referred to by his initials (“H. D.”), Henry Durant Woodruff was also often referred to as “Captain Woodruff,” for the remainder of his life after the Civil War.
 According to historian Samuel T. Wiley, “He was a Jeffersonian democrat, and wielded a great influence in the county councils of his party.”

 Sadly, on 7 November 1875, Elizabeth widowed H. D. Woodruff.
 The Indiana Progress briefly noted her passing in its 18 November 1875 edition:

 On the 7th inst., Elizabeth Woodruff, wife of Capt.
 H. D. Woodruff, senior editor of the Johnstown ‘Democrat,’ departed this life at the age of 51 years.
 Our sympathies are tendered to the Captain and his family in the loss they have sustained.